Illinois Trucking Regulations Violation Accident Lawyers

 For over 40 years, Mevorah & Giglio Law Offices has represented clients injured in truck accidents in Chicago and throughout Illinois.
 We have extensive experience with the unique complexities involved in such cases, as well as the challenge of going up against well-funded adversaries such as the large commercial trucking companies.
 We put this experience to work to aggressively advocate for our clients.
 When a driver and/or trucking company fails to comply with trucking regulations, we work hard to recover full damages for the injuries of our clients.

 Our attorneys are honest, compassionate, accessible, and down to earth.
 We understand the physical, emotional, and financial toll a motor vehicle accident injury can have on you and your family, and we do everything possible to make your experience with us as smooth and seamless as possible.
-We offer free consultations, extended evening and weekend hours, four locations in the local area, and we keep you regularly informed on the progress of your case.
+We offer free consultations, extended evening and weekend hours, five locations in the local area, and we keep you regularly informed on the progress of your case.
 In addition, all of our personal injury cases are handled on a contingency basis, so you never pay upfront attorney fees to receive the skilled representation you deserve.

 Common Trucking Regulation Violations in Illinois